Ideolys/kitten-mq/README.md

 First mission: stay simple to learn, simple to use and simple to deploy.

 We want a system
-- which provides a beautiful admin dashboard (TODO)
+- which provides a beautiful admin dashboard
 - where each client is authenticated with assymetric JWTs (no user/password to maintain for each client!)
 - where it is easy to define who has the right to listen/send what